 Real Traveller Average Daily Spend: €47

 The Canaries are known for being cheap and sure enough, you can always find a pub selling cheap bear.
 But culturally they don't get the credit they deserve.
-Teneriffe is leading the way with several Michelin star restaurants now on the island.
+Tenerife is leading the way with several Michelin star restaurants now on the island.